aws-samples/amazon-aurora-labs-for-mysql/docs/global/biapp/index.md

 You have now collected all the needed parameters for the primary region.
 Next you will be collecting the needed parameters for the **secondary region**.

 In the **secondary region**, open the <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks" target="_blank">Amazon CloudFormation service console</a>.
 Click on the stack named either `auroralab` or starting with `mod-`.

+!!! warning "Region Check"
+    Ensure you are still working in the **secondary region**, especially if you are following the links above to open the service console at the right screen.

 <span class="image">![CFN List of Stacks](cfn-stacks-list.png?raw=true)</span>